 The Audio Studio is an audio laboratory set up in the style of a recording studio.
 The resources are intended to encourage experimentation and research, and develop skills and techniques in audio production.
 The studio consists of five rooms: the control room, main tracking room, two isolation booths, and an amp room.
 It has been set up with the resources to explore stereo recording, surround recording and surround recording with height.

-The Electronic Music Studios include two state-of-the art recording laboratories that facilitate a broad range of activities and research including: electronic music composition, recording experimentation, mixing audio to motion picture, scientific investigation and acoustics studies.
+The Audio Studios B & C include two state-of-the art recording laboratories that facilitate a broad range of activities and research including: electronic music composition, recording experimentation, mixing audio to motion picture, scientific investigation and acoustics studies.

-Studios A and B may be used separately or combined for expanded capabilities — allowing one to function as a control room while the other acts as a tracking space.
+Audio Studios B & C may be used separately or combined for expanded capabilities — allowing one to function as a control room while the other acts as a tracking space.

 The studios may be reserved by U-M students, faculty and staff who have completed the requisite training courses.